zhanglj37/wordRG/README.md

     paper_html = read_html(paper_url)

-    # check whether there is abstract
+    # check whether there is an abstract
     text_all = paper_html %>%
       html_nodes("div div") %>% html_text()
     is_ab = which(text_all=="Abstract" | text_all=="Abstract and Figures")